jasonpvp/apotomo-datatable/README.md

   $.extend(@options[:widget].to_json,client_side_options) constitutes the arguments passed to the datatable initialization function.
   See http://datatables.net/usage/options for options.
 As such, any option specified in the jquery datatables API may be set in this sub hash

+## Current Status

+  The above examples will load a functional datatable, with sorting and global filtering working when plugin[bServerSide]!=true
+  Basic tests for loading and sorting are implemented.
+Sorting tests fail when plugin[bServerSide]=true since that is not implemented yet
+  Template for column-based filters started, but not yet complete or functional

+## TODO

+  Implement server-side sorting and filtering
+  Expand feature tests
+  Implementing the other base features
+  Move on to implementing plugins